xfhg/intercept/README.md

 ## Integrity validation step: Before start

-The following commands will update your binary and its core tools to the latest version
+The following command will update your binary and its core tools to the latest version

 ```
-intercept update --auto
-intercept system --setup
+intercept system --setup --update
 ```

 ## 1. Add the config file to intercept